 Due to universality of the DWAN back-end, the whole framework has the potential of being reusable by many research groups and institutions.
 An interested organisation can either reuse DWAN’s backend code, or share the database with another organization, and create its standalone frontend, or adjust an already existing one.
 Amongst potential candidates to be used as a DWAN frontend we would propose the following software: ANNIS (specific for multilingual linguistic corpora), BIBLIOPEDIA (designed to crawl scholarly resources).
 LitBlitz or NB (for faculties and students)

 MapHub (specific on annotating historic maps)

-Pliny (developed by KCL ), Pundit, Uvic Image Markup Tool (specific for images), Virtual Lighbox (for Museums and Archives), Zotero (probably one the most common and used annotation tools among humanists), WebLicht.
+Pliny (developed by KCL ), Pundit, Uvic Image Markup Tool (specific for images), Virtual Lighbox (for Museums and Archives), Zotero (widely used citation manager), WebLicht.

 Humanities